-The Leaf is a revolutionary antenna that is almost paper thin and tiny compared to a metal antenna.
-To give you an idea, Here is a photo of the the big DB4 metal antenna next to the Mohu Leaf on the right:
+The Mohu Leaf was a revolutionary, nearly paper-thin, antenna that set it apart from the bulky metal antennas of the time.
+To give you an idea, Here is a photo of a big DB4 metal antenna next to the original laminated Mohu Leaf on the right:

 Testing the Leaf

-I was eager to put the Leaf 30 and Leaf 50 through their paces.
+I tested two Mohu Leaf models, the unamplified Leaf 30 and the amplified Leaf 50, attached to a 46″ Sony TV.
 How could these compete with a big bulky antenna many times its size?
+For reference, I also tested an old-school “rabbit ear” antenna.

 I picked four different locations in my apartment to give a variety of results under different signal conditions.
-Here are the number of channels that each antenna “found” in each of the four locations (bigger number is better!):
+Here are the number of channels that each antenna “found” in each of the four locations (a bigger number is better!):

 Location | Rabbit Ear | DB4 | Mohu Leaf | Amplified Leaf |